 If you hold shares in your name and you sign and return a proxy card without giving specific voting instructions, your shares will be voted as recommended by our Board of Directors on all matters and as the proxy holder may determine in her or his discretion with respect to any other matters properly presented for a vote before the annual meeting.
 If you hold your shares through a stockbroker, bank or other nominee and you do not provide instructions on how to vote, your stockbroker or other nominee may exercise their discretionary voting power with respect to certain proposals that are considered as "routine" matters.
 For example, Proposal 2 - ratification of the appointment of GBH CPAs, PC as our independent registered public accounting firm is commonly considered to be a routine matter, and thus your stockbroker, bank or other nominee may exercise their discretionary voting power with respect to Proposal 2.
-If the organization that holds your shares does not receive instructions from you on how to yote your shares on a non-routine matter, the organization that holds your shares will inform us that it does not have the authority to vote on these matters with respect to your shares.
+If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the organization that holds your shares will inform us that it does not have the authority to vote on these matters with respect to your shares.
 This is generally referred to as a "broker non-vote."
 When the vote is tabulated for any particular matter, broker non-votes will be counted for purposes of determining whether a quorum is present, but will not otherwise be counted.
-In the absence of specific instructions from you, your broker does not have discretionary authority to vote your shares with respect to Proposal 1 - the election of the two directors to our Board of Directors, and Proposal 2 - Increase in authorized shares under our stock plan.
+In the absence of specific instructions from you, your broker does not have discretionary authority to vote your shares with respect to Proposal 1 - the election of Mr. Kelly to our Board of Directors, Proposal 3 - Increase in authorized shares under our stock plan, and Proposal 4 - To conduct a non-binding advisory vote on our 2017 executive compensation.
 We encourage you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided in the notice.